Forgotten Piano Concertos

 Which neglected works deserve a place in the concert hall?

 Dvořák’s Piano Concerto is one of his earlier works.
 He wasn’t a pianist, so it’s written as if for ten thumbs rather than the human hand.
 It also had a rather difficult early life because someone called Kurz, a Czech piano teacher and pianist, decided it was unpianistic and made his own version of it.
 Whereas the original piece is very lyrical, understated and not virtuosic, Kurz tried to make it into a Lisztian-style big piece; but the material just doesn’t fit that style.
 I think this is one of the reasons it has been neglected because people heard it in that version and therefore got the wrong impression of it.
 I think it’s one of the loveliest piano concertos.
 The second movement is particularly extraordinary – it seems mystical in a nature-worshipping kind of way: you imagine forests and strange visions.
-It’s got very unsettling harmonies to it.
+It’s got very unsettling harmonies to it, heard below.

 Reasonable suspicion is probably the first normal reaction when we hear about a piece by a composer you have never heard about.
 We are so sure of the fact that erosion over time leaves us only the very best music, we sometimes underestimate a priori the real beauty and even the real power of a concerto not performed anymore.
 But if you are curious enough, in the case of the Gabriel Pierné piano concerto you will have guaranteed double pleasure: discovering music that is so well written you will be left wondering why it is not more present on the concert stage and the pleasure, like me right now, of spreading the good news to others!